 Do not download credit reports before you get the go-ahead via email from the SONA Admin.
 Students are allowed to move credits from class to class until Friday of finals week.
 If you download early, a student could “double-dip” and have their credit count for multiple classes, or they might not have had the chance to assign credit to a class and their credit won’t get counted.

 Credit reports are available until grades are due.
-The SONA Admin then deletes that quarter’s information from the system.
+The SONA Admin then deletes that semester's information from the system.
 If you need a credit report after grades are due contact the SONA Admin.